lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ###  "SMI Security for PKIX Evidence Statement Formats" Registry

-Please open up a registry for evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.
+Please open up a registry for Evidence Statement Formats within the SMI-numbers registry, allocating an assignment from id-pkix ("SMI Security for PKIX" Registry) for the purpose.